 For those seeking artistic discovery, Experience Cortland’s weekend arts and culture itinerary is here to help you make the most of your time with us!

-For a mix of art and fun, make a stop at Homer Hops Brewing for a flight of beer that range from tart and fruity to rich and malty.
+For a mix of art and fun, make a stop at Homer Hops Brewing for a flight of beers that range from tart and fruity to rich and malty.

 As an evening alternative, wind down with live music at the Center for the Arts of Homer.
-The 140-year-old former Baptist church will play host to a diverse series of main stage programs including Muriel Anderson, Raina Sokolov-Gonzalez and other notable emerging artists, as well as musicals.
-If you’d rather catch tunes outdoors, they will also be hosting drive-in concerts at Dwyer Memorial Park featuring Sister Hazel, Asleep at the Wheel and more!
+The nearly 150-year-old former Baptist church will play host to a diverse series of main stage programs, including rock, blues, and reggae from national names and emerging artists, as well as musicals, plays and drag shows.

 Share your Cortland County adventures with us for a chance to be featured!
 Tag @experiencecortland and use hashtag #experiencecortland.